How to Clear a Clogged Drain in 7 Easy Ways | Part II

 6. Dish Detergent & Hot Water for Clogged Drains

 If your clogged drain is the result of FOG, dish detergent and hot water may work to clear it.
 Simply pour the detergent down the clogged drain first then follow it up with the hot water.

 7. Clear the Trap for Clogged Drains

 If none of these methods work, your second-to-last resort is to attempt clearing the u-shaped pipe (trap) beneath the sink.
 Placing a bucket beneath the pipe, use a plumber’s wrench to loosen the nuts at both ends of the pipe and remove it.
 Dump the contents of the pipe into the bucket.
 If the obstruction is stubborn, use an old toothbrush to coax it out.
 Rinse the pipe with water and return it to its place.

-If you have tried everything and nothing works, it may be time to give us a call at KLEBS Mechanical.
+If nothing works on your stubborn clog, or you’re simply tired of trying, it may be time to give us a call at KLEBS: 907-365-2500.
 We have been unclogging drains in Anchorage and the Mat-Su Valley for over 30 years and we would love to help you.
 Our professional plumbing services are extensive, including installation, replacement, and repair of a variety of residential plumbing systems.